-(1) 2018 target total direct compensation includes base salary, target annual cash incentive awards under our SMIP, and target equity awards under our LTIP, which are valued in accordance with FASB ASC Topic 718.
-Assumptions used in the calculation of the fair value of equity awards and vesting details are included in footnote 13 to our audited consolidated financial statements for the fiscal year ended December 31, 2018 included in our 2018 Form 10-K.
+(1) 2020 target total direct compensation includes base salary, target annual cash incentive awards under our SMIP, and target equity awards under our LTIP, which are valued in accordance with FASB ASC Topic 718.
+Assumptions used in the calculation of the fair value of equity awards and vesting details are included in footnote 14 to our audited consolidated financial statements 2020 Form 10-K.

 (2) Represents the average total direct compensation of Ms. Johnson and Messrs.
-Cooper, Engen and Waneka.
+Cooper, Fry and Waneka.